burythehatchet/laravel-skeleton/CONTRIBUTING.md

 If the test suite passes on your local machine you should be good to go.

-When you make a pull request, the tests will automatically be run again by [Travis CI][link-travis] on multiple php versions and HHVM.
+When you make a pull request, the tests will automatically be run again by [Travis CI][link-travis] on multiple php versions.

 [link-semver]: http://semver.org